-SMMT’s tenth International Automotive Summit will provide a unique opportunity for discussion on the opportunities and challenges ahead for UK automotive.
+SMMT’s tenth International Automotive Summit provided a unique opportunity for discussion on the opportunities and challenges ahead for UK automotive.

-With a host of topical subjects, the Summit will bring together more than 350 delegates from across the industry, government and the international media for a day-long conference in central London.
+With a host of topical subjects, the Summit brought together more than 350 delegates from across the industry, government and the international media for a day-long conference in central London.

 - Mårten Levenstam, Senior Vice President, Product Strategy and Business Ownership, Volvo Cars

 - David Martell, Founder and Chief Executive, Chargemaster

 - Brian Mormino, Executive Director – Worldwide Environmental Strategy & Compliance, Cummins Inc.

 - Ian Plummer, Manufacturer and Agency Director, Auto Trader